1. Ulysses 31 (French-Japanese Animated series)

 What’s New, Scooby Doo?: It’s All Greek to Scooby (2004) – Shaggy purchases a mysterious amulet that causes a pestering archaeologist and centaur to pursue him.

-Heroic Age (2007) – 26 episodes, Anime TV seres.
-Based around stories in Greek mythology, especially those involving Heracles and his twelve labours.
+Heroic Age (2007) – 26 episodes, Anime TV series.
+Based on stories around Greek mythology, especially those involving Heracles and his twelve labors.

 Wrath of the Titans (2010) – Animated film

 Gods & Heroes – Netflix has supposedly ordered 8 episodes, with a release date still to be announced.
 Hopefully it might be released sometime in 2019.